Lazy Day Blackberry Cobbler

 This lazy day blackberry cobbler–it’s so easy, delicious, incredibly simple to make, and everyone raves over it!
 It’s my go-to dessert for busy days!
 You can make it with fresh or frozen berries too!

-This is a “sister recipe” to my easy blueberry cobbler and my lazy day peach cobbler.
-All are made with the same basic recipe that was passed down from my mama!
+This is a “sister recipe” to one of my most popular recipes easy blueberry cobbler and my the equally delicious lazy day peach cobbler recipe.
+All are made with the same basic recipe with simple ingredients that was passed down from my mama!

 They are all perfect examples of a classic Americana summertime dessert!